Electoral Services Privacy Notice

 We keep records about potential and registered electors, voters and their proxies, candidates and their agents, details of those that have subscribed nomination forms or requested an election, staff employed at an election and the people responsible for venues we hire.

 These records may include:

-Notes about any relevant circumstances that you have told us
+- Notes about any relevant circumstances you have told us

-Whether you have chosen to opt out of the open version of the register
+- Whether you have chosen to opt out of the open version of the electoral register.

 What is the information used for?